GSA/digitalgov-pra/README.md

-# PRA.gov
+# A Guide to the Paperwork Reduction Act

-This is the public repo for PRA.gov, which is an online resource to help federal employees understand and comply with the Paperwork Reduction Act (PRA).
+This is the public repo for PRA.digital.gov, which is an online resource to help federal employees understand and comply with the Paperwork Reduction Act (PRA).

 ## About the site